luhipi/sarvey/docs/processing.rst

 * phase_linking

  This section specifies the Phase Linking parameters.
-By default, `"phase_linking": false`.
+By default, `"use_phase_linking_results": false`.
  If you wish to perform DS analysis, change it to `true`.
-Note: If `"phase_linking": true`, you must complete the corresponding step of MiaplPy as described in `preparation <preparation.rst/#Phase Linking>`_.
-In the configuration file, set `path_inverted` to the path of the inverted directory of MiaplPy data.
+Note: If `"use_phase_linking_results": true`, you must complete the corresponding step of MiaplPy as described in `preparation <preparation.rst/#Phase Linking>`_.
+In the configuration file, set `inverted_path` to the path of the inverted directory of MiaplPy data.

 * preparation

- This section includes network parameters, such as the start and end dates, network type, and `filter_wdw_size`, which specifies the window size used to estimate the temporal coherence for each pixel.
+ This section includes network parameters, such as the start and end dates, network type, and `filter_window_size`, which specifies the window size used to estimate the temporal coherence for each pixel.

 * consistency_check